Edited by Chris M. Anson and Pamela Flash

 Series Editors: Rich Rice, Texas Tech University; Heather MacNeill Falconer, University of Maine; and J. Michael Rifenburg, University of North Georgia

 Copyright © 2021 Chris M. Anson, Pamela Flash, and the authors of individual parts of this book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 276 pages, with notes, illustrations, and bibliographies.
-This book will also be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is also available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.